 For a given time series of KPIs, our mission is to determine whether behavior changes (level shifts, ramp up/downs) exist and whether they are caused by software changes.
 Our objective is to provide a rapid and robust KPI change detection and determination tool, which goes beyond traditional change detection methods that compare means, medians, distributions, etc., before and after software changes.
-For example, the CUSUM approach used in [6] suffers from low accuracy in the face of KPIs with strong seasonality.
+For example, the CUSUM approach used in [20] suffers from low accuracy in the face of KPIs with strong seasonality.
 In addition, its long detection delay also makes the CUSUM method unsuitable for our scenario.
-What's more, when applying a simple moving average method to detect the KPI changes after a software change, we find that if we set the threshold to be small, there will be too many false positives, while if we set the threshold to be large, the detection delay will be too large, and it is hardly possible that we can find a balance.

-SST, which is based on SVD, has been shown to be accurate and rapid in performance change detection in other research fields [10], [11].
+SST, which is based on SVD, has been shown to be accurate and rapid in performance change detection in other research fields [12, 22].
 SST projects training data into a normal subspace and finds the difference between the normal subspace and the data that needs to be tested.
 However, SST suffers from low accuracy in the case of normal subspace contamination.
 Since the training data may contain outliers as a result of previous software changes, network device breakdowns, network attacks, etc., baseline contamination often occurs in practice.
 In addition, due to the complexity of SVD, SST suffers from high computational cost.